microsoft/terminal/doc/specs/#4999 - Improved keyboard handling in Conpty.md

 `WT -> conpty[1] -> wsl`

 * Conpty[1] will ask for `win32-input-mode` from the Windows Terminal when conpty[1] first boots up.
-Conpty will _always_ as for win32-input-mode -
+Conpty will _always_ ask for win32-input-mode -
   Terminals that _don't_ support this mode will ignore this sequence on startup.
 * When the user types keys in Windows Terminal, WT will translate them into win32 sequences and send them to conpty[1]